Highway 407 station: History

-On November 27, 2009, the official groundbreaking ceremony was held for the Toronto–York Spadina Subway Extension (TYSSE), and major tunnelling operations began in June 2011.
-The extension and station opened on December 17, 2017.
+The station opened as part of the Toronto–York Spadina subway extension (TYSSE) on December 17, 2017.
+On November 27, 2009, the official groundbreaking ceremony was held for the extension and major tunnelling operations began in June 2011.
+The excavated station box was used to launch the tunnel boring machines north towards Highway 7 and south towards Steeles Avenue.

 While Highway 407, along with the five other TYSSE stations, had a fare booth installed as per original station plans, the booth never housed collectors as the station was among the first eight to discontinue sales of legacy TTC fare media.
-Presto vending machines were available at its opening to sell Presto cards and to load funds or monthly passes onto them.
+Presto vending machines were available at the station's opening to sell Presto cards and to load funds or monthly passes onto them.
 On May 3, 2019, this station became one of the first ten stations to sell Presto tickets via Presto vending machines.